project-mirrors/forgejo-helm/README.md

 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v12

+You need Forgejo v11+ to use this Helm Chart version.
+Forgejo v10 is now EOL.

 ### To v11

 PostgreSQL and PostgreSQL HA are now using PostgreSQL v17.